 This firm academic foundation is cemented by two practice placements which provide essential opportunities to link theory to practice under the supervision of a proficient practitioner.

-You complete your programme with opportunities to complete research, but also choose subjects that align with your future career aspirations.
+You complete your programme with opportunities to complete a dissertation or research project, plus choose subjects that align with your future career aspirations.

 Mathematics is not a requirement for this course.